Originally posted April 11, 2022

 What Is a Statute of Limitations?

 A statute of limitations is a type of law imposing a maximum time limit for people involved in a dispute to start legal proceedings.
-Typically, the statute of limitations begins from the date of the incident, although some exceptions may apply.
+Typically, the statute of limitations begins from the date of the incident, although some limited exceptions may apply.

 The purpose of a statute of limitations is to encourage prompt and timely processing of cases and prevent people from threatening other parties with a lawsuit indefinitely.
 Additionally, it helps prevent ineffective justice due to degraded or destroyed evidence and fading memories.

-Although you may attempt to file a lawsuit after the statute expires, doing so is grounds for dismissal by the judge in a Utah court of law.
+Although you may attempt to file a lawsuit after the statute expires, doing so is immediate grounds for dismissal by the judge in a Utah court of law.
 In some instances, they may even refuse to hear your case.

 How Do Statutes of Limitations for Car Crashes Work in Utah?